thinkdatascience/thinkdatascience.github.io/_posts/2020-12-19-classification-metrics.md

        return F1score
 ```

-When to use: Use F-1 score when we want to have a model with good Precison and Recall.
+When to use: Use the F-1 score when we want to have a model with good Precision and Recall.

 > If you are a Doctor and you want to detect disease, you want to be sure that the person you detect has a disease (Precision) and you also want to detect as many persons with disease (Recall) as possible.
 Here, The F1 score manages this tradeoff between Precision and Recall.

 ## AUC ROC

-AUC is an Area under ROC curve.
+AUC is an Area under the ROC curve.
 It indicates how well the probabilities from the positive classes are separated from the negative classes.

 We have two more terms to understand AUC ROC.